Fort Bend Sewer Scope Inspection | Sugar Land TX | Imperial Pro

 The lateral line is entirely your responsibility.
 Not the city's, not the HOA's, not the seller's warranty.
 Once you close, any defect in that line is yours to repair.
 A sewer scope before closing is the only way to know what you're buying.

 Houston's expansive clay soils and abundant oak trees make sewer scope inspection more important here than almost anywhere else in the country.
-The same root systems driving foundation movement on Fort Bend County's PVR clay are actively invading sewer lines across the market every season.
 Greater Houston has more oak trees per square mile than almost any major metro in the southern United States, and those roots do not distinguish between a foundation and a sewer pipe.

 What the Inspection Covers

-Full lateral line from cleanout to city tap — typically 50–100 feet
+Full lateral line from cleanout to city tap, typically 50 to 100 feet

 Grease, debris, and construction material blockages

-Most Common Findings · Houston & Fort Bend County
+Most Common Findings · Sugar Land & Fort Bend

 What sewer scopes find